verrazzano/docs/content/en/docs/releasenotes/_index.md

 #### Features:
 - Added support for Kubernetes v1.25 and v1.26.
-- Added support to create OCNE clusters from the Rancher UI.
+- Added support to create OCNE clusters from the Rancher console.
-- Added Thanos, which supports high availability and long-term storage on top of Prometheus.
+- Added Thanos, which supports high availability and long-term metrics storage on top of Prometheus.
-- Added Fluent Operator to allow use of Fluent Bit for log processing, but it will be disabled by default.
+- Added Fluent Operator to allow use of Fluent Bit for log processing, if you enable it.
-- Enhanced the Verrazzano CLI to support installing and upgrading from a private registry and in air-gapped environments.
+- Enhanced the Verrazzano CLI to support installing and upgrading from a private registry and in disconnected environments.
-- Customer-managed Cert-Manager instances can now be used with Verrazzano.
+- Now, you can use customer-managed cert-manager instances with Verrazzano.
-- Added a None profile that comes with all components disabled by default.
+- Added the `none` profile, which has all components disabled by default.

 #### Component version updates:
 - Jaeger v1.42.0